1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 ```

 This password does not work on SMB.

+## NTLM Stealing from insecure file_load in SQL
-A possibility would be to capture an NTLM hash since mysql is available.
+A possibility would be to capture an NTLM hash since SQLI is present.

 Resources:
 https://book.hacktricks.xyz/windows-hardening/ntlm/places-to-steal-ntlm-creds